peted70/az-func-simplygon/README.md

 - Use the [Functions CLI](https://github.com/Azure/azure-functions-core-tools) to publish everything and
 - Whatever is mentioned in our [docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)

-When creating the Functions resource in Azure, please read "On Azure Resources" below to get the right size and configuration.
+When creating the Functions resource in Azure, please read the next section below to get the right size and configuration.

 ## Knowing your Azure resources